PhungDucKien/excelium/slate/source/includes/_web_api.md

 name | the name of the cookie
 text | the value to match with the result

-## Assert Cookie Contain
+## Assert Cookie Match

-Asserts that all cookies of the current page under test contains the given value.
+Asserts that all cookies of the current page under test matches the given value.
 When the assert fails, the test is aborted.

 ### Usage

 `
-assertCookieContain(text)
+assertCookieMatch(text)
 `

 ### Parameters